peggyjs/peggy/README.md

 - `tracer` — tracer to use
 - `...` (any others) — made available in the `options` variable

-Parsers can also support their own custom options.
-For example:
+As you can see above, parsers can also support their own custom options.
+For
+example:

 ```javascript
 const parser = peggy.generate(`